Shekharrajak/shekharrajak.github.io/_posts/talks-workshops/2017-11-2-PyConIndia-Delhi-2017.md

 Overall it was good experience.
 Since I started preparing the proposal much before the deadline.
 So we were able to finish it up on time.
 I was busy in the month of August, Sept, Oct but we finished the resources and slides on time.
 I was expecting some more things to be covered, but it's fine.
-I had written few things in the <a href="https://github.com/Shekharrajak/PyCon-SymPy-SymEngine/wiki" target="_blank">Github repo wiki page</a>.
+I had written few things in the <a href="https://github.com/Shekharrajak/PyCon-SymPy-SymEngine/wiki" target="_blank">Github repo wiki page</a>, it may help for future speakers.
 Thanks to PyCon India community for giving us this opportunity.
 I hope in future we will have more interesting topics to talk on SymPy and SymEngine and audience will enjoy to learn SymPy and SymEngine along with us.